jasonebox/SICE_classes/README.md

 <img width="200" alt="image" src="https://github.com/jasonebox/SICE_classes/assets/32133350/a349e61c-7f7d-4d06-ac5e-59e39d6e6f67">

-Be more sure by checking using the RGB image that ./src/from/SICE_classes_SVC_v2.py outputs to the plot window
+Be more sure by checking using the RGB image that ./src/SICE_classes_SVC_v2.py outputs to the plot window.
+Note there is an issue to develop to make the RGB image output to a geotiff!

 ## dry_snow
 use band 21, straight forward to see brighest snow covered areas at the uppermost ice sheet elevations